HELLO.

 Practical Ethnography by Sam Ladner

-It's Out Research by Tomer Sharon
+It's Our Research by Tomer Sharon

 Continuous Discovery Habits by Teresa Torres